drowsygoat/docker/README.md

 1. Use Docker to create and test your container.
 2. Push the container to Docker Hub for deployment.
 3. Pull the container on the Dardel cluster using Singularity.
-4. Run the container on the cluster using `sing.sh` with appropriate options.
+4. Run the container on the cluster using `sing.sh` script  with appropriate options.